Elanoir/Supercondutivity/README.md

 VeryHigh - critical_temp in >= 100.0

-With the clusters produced in objective 2, using extrinsic methods, verify the quality of each model, for both the train.csv and the unique_m.csv clusters
+### Extra: With the clusters produced in objective 2, using extrinsic methods, verify the quality of each model, for both the train.csv and the unique_m.csv clusters

 ## 🛠️ Tools
 - Python (Pandas, NumPy, scikit-learn)